arp242/zhttp/README.markdown

 functions for building HTTP services.

 Convention over configuration.
-Honestly, I'm not sure how useful this will be for other people at this stage (or ever).
+Honestly, I'm not sure how useful this will be for other people at this stage (or ever), but it's pretty useful for me.

 ---